dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 of OptionButtons works as a group.
 You can do so in either of two ways:

 » Enclose each set of OptionButtons in a Frame control.
 This approach is easier and also makes the dialog box look more organized.
-It’s easier to add the
+It's easier to add the

 Frame before adding the OptionButtons.
 You can, however, also drag existing